JetBrains/mps-coderules/docs/content/constraintrules.md

 Constraints in a constraint rule’s head can be declared as either *kept* or *replaced*.
 Replaced constraints are marked with a tilde `~`.

-There is a certain limitation as to what *constraints* can be used in rule’s head: it can only contain constraints defined by this rule table, or one of the rule tables it extends.[^headlimit]
+There is a certain limitation as to what *constraints* can be used in a rule’s head: it can only contain constraints defined by this rule table, or one of the rule tables it extends.[^headlimit]

 A constraint rule with an empty head, not declaring any constraints to serve as its input, is considered an *automatic* rule and is triggered automatically on start of constraint rules program execution.